 How to use Highland ePlanning

 Highland ePlanning is an online tool that lets you find and comment on current and historical planning applications in Highland.
 It provides up-to-date access to our planning database and all information entered onto the system is immediately available with some necessary restrictions.
+Find out more about Copyright, terms and conditions that apply when using the ePlanning site.

 There is a 10 minute timeout on pages.
 If this time passes and you are still typing, any information you then submit will be lost.
 If you have a lot of information to be typed, we advise using something like Microsoft Word to compose your statement, and then copying this in to the text box on the website.
 Comments submitted are also limited to 5000 characters, and you cannot add file attachments.